Pure-Storage-Ansible/FlashArray-Collection/collections/ansible_collections/purestorage/flasharray/README.md

 - purefa_timeout - manage the GUI idle timeout on the FlashArray
 - purefa_user - manage local user accounts on the FlashArray
 - purefa_vg - manage volume groups on the FlashArray
+- purefa_vlan - manage VLAN interfaces on the FlashArray
 - purefa_volume - manage volumes on the FlashArray

 ## Requirements